neurocom/street-fighter/README.md

 - Reliability:  Because we consider very important that the platform identifies reservations rather than the user creates them through the user interface.
 - Availability: Because of possible API non-existence for some travel agents and possible interruptions in Sabre/Appolo.
 Email will be our last resort.
 - Performance:  Because we have to process a lot more emails to identify the ones that are really relevant.
 Also we will need to process emails of all users, including inactive ones, at all times.
-- Scalability:  Since we expect to go international - and we consider growth is a key metric for any startup - and email volume will be a multiple of user growth.
+- Scalability:  Since we expect to go international - and we consider growth is a key metric for any startup - email volume will be a multiple of user growth.

 Others considered: